bartbussmann/BatchTopK/README.md

 ```

 ## Acknowledgments

-This project is a stripped-down version of [SAELens](https://github.com/jbloomAus/SAELens).
-We express our gratitude to the SAELens team for their foundational work in this area.
+The training code is heavily inspired and basically a stripped-down version of [SAELens](https://github.com/jbloomAus/SAELens).
+Thanks to the SAELens team for their foundational work in this area!